“What’s the best way to learn Google Analytics?”– Marketer

 Bonus: Data visualization of Google Analytics merchandise store

-This is a Google Data Studio visualization when everything comes together.
+This is a Looker Studio dashboard when everything comes together.
 The key takeaway is that the Revenue of Google’s merchandise store has been flat in the last few months.

 Conclusion: Try the Google Analytics Demo Account and Experiment the Data